ADirin/OTP2_LectureMaterial/Introduction/Readme.md

 # Software engineering project 2

+## Course Overview

+The course continues the project initiated in **Software Engineering Project 1 (SEP1)**.
+Participation in this course is contingent upon the completion of SEP1.
+Throughout this course, we will delve into topics such as:

+- Software localization
+- Internationalization
+- Quality assurance
+- Project documentation

+### Participation and Attendance

+Achieving successful completion of the course necessitates **collaborative group efforts**.
+Therefore, attendance is **mandatory** during:

+- Project sprint planning
+- Final demonstrations

+### Course Timeline

+- **Course Commencement and Initial Sprint Planning**: 1 session
+- **Sprint Conclusion and Planning Meetings**: 2 sessions
+- **Project Demonstrations and Sales Presentations**: 1 session

+### Task Submissions

+Task submissions are expected to adhere to the specified schedule. **Submissions made after the designated deadline** may only receive **half of the maximum score** for the task.

+## Course Evaluation

+The course evaluation is influenced by several factors, including:

+- Final Exam
+- Assessments of project tasks submitted via OMA, including the utilization of Trello
+- Individual utilization of Git and personal commits
+- Functionality of Jenkins build, including tests and test coverage within the project
+- Personal hours invested in the project
+- Number of compulsory attendance sessions

+### Failure Conditions

+Failure to meet the required number of logged hours in Trello and the absence of visible work in Git will result in **course failure**.

 ## Prerequist
 1. You have already passed SEP 1 (OTP1).
 (Contact the teacher if you have not done this yet.)
 2. In this course, we will continue with the same project unless you want to change it (not recommended).